B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 - and controlling refund-cycle lag.

-If the reverse-logistics process is weak, margin leaks quietly.
+When the reverse-logistics process is weak, margin leaks quietly and steadily.
 That is why [returns management](/fulfillment/returns) often becomes a hidden differentiator in DTC operations.

 B2B returns are usually less frequent but more structured.
 They may involve: